 To meet this demand, the company will need to acquire a blend of gas supply and conservation resources.
-For purposes of this plan, the company has estimated the level of conservation that is achievable over the course of the planning horizon which was discussed at length in Section 6.
+For purposes of this plan, the company has estimated the level of conservation that is achievable over the course of the planning horizon, which was discussed at length in Section 6.
 Figure 7-F shows how the company anticipates meeting the projected load over the planning horizon under the basecase scenario.
-Variations in the portfolio in order to meet actual load requirements during any year will occur primarily through the purchase of just-in-time, or spot gas purchases.
+Variations in the portfolio in order to meet actual load requirements during any year will occur primarily through the purchase of just-in-time or spot gas purchases.